bcaller/kill-engine-io/README.md

 [1]    9877 abort (core dumped)  node serve.js
 ```

+With `many_tiny_packets`, the node process OOMs because of [a 2016 change to socket.io](https://github.com/socketio/socket.io/commit/e60bd5a4da9173acba7553c9e631b79770a8c8be) so that while extracting message packets from a payload, each packet is queued up with a nice closure waiting in a `FixedCircularBuffer` for the next tick before the packet handlers can run.
+Of course, the next tick doesn't come until after every packet has been queued.

+With `many_heartbeats` (`1:21:21:21:21:21:21:21:21:2...`), each ping causes the server to create a pong packet object and add it to a buffer array.
+These buffered pong responses and their handling cause the OOM.

 ## Run

 Start test server with `python serve.py` or `python serve.py 2>/dev/null`.